writetohoney/ai-in-public-sector/syllabus.md

 ### Session 13 — Overcoming Barriers & Leading AI Change in Government

-The legal, budgetary, procurement, cultural, political, and legacy-IT barriers public servants meet when trying to change government with AI — and how "digital champions" navigate them.
+The legal, budgetary, procurement, cultural, political, and legacy-IT barriers public servants meet when trying to change government with AI and how "digital champions" navigate them.
 A callback to Alberta: legacy modernization is exactly the barrier Alberta's agentic approach attacks, so what does responsible, accountable change management look like at that scale?

 *Tension: The stability and continuity government must provide versus the change it must be capable of.*

 *Discussion: Your team's AI proposal meets the barriers.
 How do you actually get it through — without cutting the corners that produce the next ArriveCAN?*

+**Diagnostic — Dimension 4 · Structural flexibility.** *Can it move money, people, and rules at the speed a problem demands?* How long from "we should do this" to money actually moving?
+Which constraints are statutory, and which are habit everyone believes is statutory?

 **Recommended Material:**
 - [AI Meets the Cascade of Rigidity](https://www.digitalistpapers.com/essays/ai-meets-the-cascade-of-rigidity) (2024) — Jennifer Pahlka